prahladyeri/prahladyeri.github.io/_posts/2016-02-26-ten-libreoffice-macro-recipes.md

 		TR_isDataFlavorSupported = (aFlavor.MimeType = "text/plain;charset=utf-16")
 	End Function

 Second function is a callback and is used for storing the string to clipboard.
-The last two are helper functions used by the `SystemClipboard`{.highlighter-rouge} and `XTransferable`{.highlighter-rouge} helper objects and are required.
+The last two are helper functions used by the `SystemClipboard` and `XTransferable` helper objects and are required.

 Demo
 --------------